Biotropika Ultra Trail: BUT 2023

 The race started on July 29, 2023, with 213 participants at the start.
 The winner was again Vasily Korytkin, running 42 laps.

 BUT 2024

 July 27, 2024, winner - Ildar Kamaletdinov, he completed 81 laps, setting a new Russian record.

 BUT 2025

 On July 26, 2025, the fourth Biotropika Ultra Trail took place.
 A total of 560 participants started the race — the largest number in the backyard discipline to date.
 The winner and new Russian record holder was Ivan Zaborsky, who completed 106 laps.

+BUT 2026

+On June 20, 2026, the fifth Biotropika Ultra Trail took place.
+The winner was Dmitriy Klimov, who completed 123 laps.

-The next edition of Biotropika Ultra Trail is scheduled for July 26, 2025.
+The next edition of Biotropika Ultra Trail is scheduled for June 26, 2027.